yogesh-studypad/cocos-docs/manual/framework/native/v3/getting-started/how-to-run-cpp-tests-on-wp8/en.md

 visit the MSDN's windows phone link of developer register [http://msdn.microsoft.com/en-us/library/windowsphone/help/jj206719(v=vs.105)](http://msdn.microsoft.com/en-us/library/windowsphone/help/jj206719(v=vs.105))
 ![](res/4.png)

-fill with your windows account and regist Windows phone developer account in steps
+fill with your windows account and register Windows phone developer account in steps

-explanation of the Windows account：your account of Hotmail or SkyDrive or Xbox LIVE
+explanation of the Windows account: your account of Hotmail or SkyDrive or Xbox LIVE

 the fee of developer account: $19 per year, while students account is free but cannot release applications with fees.